-If a Single Catastrophic Event occurs, the total of all resulting benefits payable under all BAL Accidental Death Policies (including policies not associated with the Scheme) is limited to \$600,000 (Maximum Claim).
-The relevant Insured Member's pro-rata share of the Maximum Claim will be allocated on a pro-rata basis amongst the estates of all Insured Members who were the subject of a claim due to the Single Catastrophic Event.
-If any subsequent Single Catastrophic Event occurs in the same policy year (from 1 July in one year to 30 June in the following year), the Maximum Claim is reduced by the claims paid from any prior Single Catastrophic Event.
+If a Single Catastrophic Event occurs, the total of all resulting benefits payable under all BAL Accidental Death Policies (including policies not associated with the Scheme) is limited to \$800,000 (Single Event Limit).
+The Scheme's pro-rata share of the Single Event Limit will be paid to the Supervisor to be allocated on a pro-rata basis amongst the estates of all Insured Members who were the subject of a claim due to the Single Catastrophic Event.
+If any subsequent Single Catastrophic Event occurs in the same financial year (from 1 July in one year to 30 June in the following year), the Single Event Limit is reduced by the claims paid from any prior Single Catastrophic Event.